 Appropriately Uses Anti-Psychotic Medication

-This gauges the percentage of long-term stay residents taking antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
-In limited cases, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.
+This figure measures the percentage of long-term residents receiving antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may suggest a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication